Renai08/mms146-finalproject/README.md

 Renai -- still not finished with my website, will continue editing offline then probs reupload another draft after some time ^^ for the Q&A page, will try to place in my answers after I'm done with MMS 112 ^^ thanks for waiting

-Airiel -- Edited the homepage and q&a to our fonts and added a diff picture for the homepage (feel free to use another pic too! :)) Also no worries and take your time! <3
+Airiel -- Edited the homepage and q&a to our fonts and added a diff picture for the homepage (feel free to use another pic too! :)) Also no worries and take your time! <3 Lastly, if you feel like this does not fit the 20 css components/objects, feel free to message me or add objects that you see fit! :D